 Explore the highlights of the southern sky on a night tour at Sydney’s oldest observatory.
 Use our telescopes* to see the stars, Moon, a nebula or the planets during this quintessential Sydney experience.

-Enjoy a night tour of Sydney Observatory from 15 June – 16 September and you can see see Saturn’s fabulous rings up close through Sydney Observatory’s telescopes*.
+Enjoy a night tour of Sydney Observatory before 31st October and you can see see Saturn’s fabulous rings up close through Sydney Observatory’s telescopes*.
 You may even catch a glimpse of a few of Saturn’s 62 moons including the second largest in our Solar System, Titan*.

 6.15pm Night Tour (Family Friendly)

 Lasts 1.5 hours and whilst designed for families, all ages are welcome.
 The tour includes the Planetarium, telescope viewing (weather permitting)* and a dome tour.

 Lasts 2 hours and includes the Planetarium, telescope viewing (weather permitting)* and a dome tour.

 Lasts 2 hours and includes the Planetarium, telescope viewing (weather permitting)* and a dome tour.
 Call (02) 9217 0111 to book.